FAQ

 Frequently Asked Questions

-Currently we support most Leica DISTO™ laser distance measurement devices with Bluetooth® Low Energy (BLE) and the ApexForge MAGIC since they were easy to integrate and work well out of the box.
-Also working are the Bosch PLR 30 C and Bosch PLR 50 C as well as the Bosch GLM 50 C, but not as awesome as the DISTOs.
+We currently support most Leica DISTO™ laser distance measurement devices with Bluetooth® Low Energy (BLE) and the ApexForge MAGIC, as they were easy to integrate and worked well out of the box.
+The Bosch PLR 30 C, Bosch PLR 50 C and Bosch GLM 50 C also work, but with some user experience limitations, such as delays, compared to the DISTOs.

-If you own another laser device, you can test here if connection is working.
+If you have another laser device, you can test if the connection works here.
 If this is not the case, please contact us and we will see what we can do.

-On some devices of the DISTO series, some features (such as automatic reactivation of the laser after measuring) are not available.
+On some devices of the DISTO series, some features (e.g. automatic reactivation of the laser after measurement) are not available.

-Altough the D510 is working in general, it is the only model of which we know that these features do not work.
+Although the D510 generally works, it is the only model we know of where these features do not work.

-Whilst running in Chrome or Edge we-measure.io works well on personal computers with at least Windows 10, Linux (e.g. Mint 21.x) and macOS, as well as modern Android phones and tablets.
+While running in Chrome or Edge, we-measure.io works well on personal computers with at least Windows 10, Linux (e.g. Mint 21.x) and macOS, as well as modern Android phones and tablets.

-Safari and Firefox on the other hand do not support Web Bluetooth API yet.
+Safari and Firefox do not yet support the Web Bluetooth API.

-For an overview of browsers with Web Bluetooth API available, just have a look at this table (green is good).
+For an overview of browsers with available Web Bluetooth API, just look at this table (green is good).

-Apple restricts Bluetooth access on iOS devices for at least Google Chrome.
-Therefore you have to use e.g. Bluefy – Web BLE Browser.
+Apple restricts Bluetooth access on iOS devices for at least Google Chrome (and Safari).
+So you have to use e.g. Bluefy – Web BLE Browser.

-On macOS and Linux, it might be necessary to adjust some system and/or browser settings. (e.g. enable Experimental Web Platform features via chrome://flags in Chrome)
+On MacOS and Linux, it may be necessary to adjust some system and/or browser settings. (e.g. enable Experimental Web Platform features via chrome://flags in Chrome)

-- Go here, follow instructions and see if you get a bluetooth: available and summary: ready to go in the connect dialog
+- Go here, follow the instructions, and see if you get a bluetooth: available and summary: ready to go in the connect dialog.

 - Laser is switched on and bluetooth is enabled (may be indicated by Bluetooth symbol on the screen)